-6.11.1 The lifeboat should be loaded with weights equal to the mass of its equipment and the number of persons for which the lifeboat is to be approved.
+6.10.1 The lifeboat should be loaded with weights equal to the mass of its equipment and the number of persons for which the lifeboat is to be approved.
 The engine should be started and the lifeboat manoeuvred for a period of at least 4 h to demonstrate satisfactory operation.
-It should be demonstrated that the lifeboat can tow a 25-person liferaft loaded with the number of persons for which it is to be approved and its equipment at a speed of 2 knots.
+It should be demonstrated that the lifeboat can tow a 25-person liferaft loaded with the number of persons for which it is to be approved and its equipment at a speed of 2 knots or alternatively the lifeboat should have a maximum towing force of at least that required to tow a 25-person liferaft at a speed of at least 2 knots.
 The lifeboat should be run at a speed of not less than 6 knots for a period which is sufficient to ascertain the fuel consumption and to establish that the fuel tank has the required capacity.
+The fitting designated for towing other craft should be secured to a stationary object by a tow rope.
+The engine shall be operated ahead at full speed for a period of at least 2 minutes.
+There shall be no damage to the towing fitting or its supporting structure.